Scouts (10½-14)

 To add your child to the joining list please use our Scouts joining form.

 The Scout Section is for young people, usually aged between 10½ and 14 years.
 A young person can come into the Troop at 10 and may stay until they are 14½ years old.
-The Scout Troop is the third section in the Scout Group, above Beavers and Cubs.
+The Scout Troop is the fourth section in the Scout Group, above Squirrels, Beavers and Cubs.

 Activities